SquirrelEnjoyer23/MushroomLampV1/README.md

 **Materials used:**

-3D printed cyliner OR A pipe of similar size
+3D printed cyliner OR a pipe of similar size

 3D printed dome